mainkoon81/Study-Autonomous-Car-Prep-01/README.md

 <img src="https://user-images.githubusercontent.com/31917400/40880031-e6666272-66a1-11e8-998b-79bff37b4b29.jpg" />

 #### # How it works?
 [Typical-Step_1]: import the car-'class' file(car.py) and make a 2D world of 0's(which is our map), then declare a car's **initial state** variable.
-A velocity also has vertical and horizontal components.
+A velocity also has vertical and horizontal components as a position does.
  - initial_position: `[y, x]` (let's say, top-left corner)
  - initial_velocity: `[v, v]` (let's say, moving to the right)
 ```